heltonmaia/ECT/README.md

 ## General information
-Federal university of Rio Grande do Norte - UFRN
+Federal university of Rio Grande do Norte - UFRN School of Science and Technology - ECT

-This repository contains general information about projects under development at School of Science and Technology ECT/UFRN.
+This repository contains general information about projects under development.

 ## Professor